MegaphatNetworks/Windows10-FixNetworkGlobeIcon/README.md

 Q: Are you making money at this?
 ---
-A | No but I would appreciate any donations for all of my time and effort.
+A: No but I would appreciate any donations for all of my time and effort.

 Q: Do you have a website?
 ---